 Directors at Large

-In 1998 I managed the woodshop at Mass.
-College of Art.
-Two faculty members returned from a timber framing workshop at Heartwood School with a new passion and I was introduced to the Guild, participating in conferences and projects.
+In 1998, I managed the woodshop at the Massachusetts College of Art.
+Two faculty members returned from a timber framing workshop at Heartwood School with a new passion, and I was introduced to the Guild, participating in conferences and projects.
 I became hooked on the enthusiasm and energy of the teams that I was working with, the dedication to craftsmanship, the love of tools—and the pure fun of the projects, being together, working hard, and sharing ideas and skill sets.

 I am not a professional framer.
 I make furniture, sculptures, odd objects, and frames.
 I’ve had a small woodworking company for years.
 I grew up in a timber frame building, so although I didn’t know the terminology, the general structural techniques have always been visually familiar.